julius-gun/agriquery/RAG/README.md

 ## Docker Installation

-*Note: Instructions for setting up and running with Docker can be found in the main [README.md](README.md) (this file) or a dedicated `DOCKER_README.md` if available.
+*Note: Instructions for setting up and running with Docker can be found in the [DOCKER_README.md](DOCKER_README.md).
 The provided `Dockerfile` aims to set up the environment and pull necessary models.*

 ## Manual Installation